akvo/akvo-lumen/backend/README.md

 ``` sh
 $ ./provision/set-up.sh
 ```
+There is also a tear-down.sh script to clean up.
 At this point all ground work is done and we can fire up a REPL:
 ```sh
 $ lein repl